 The company can open an LLC to receive payments in USD in a US bank account.
-The work is performed in Mexico and the owners are non US citizens/residents, who are not taxed in US.
+The work is performed in Mexico and the owners are non-US citizens/residents, who are not taxed in US.
 Therefore, the LLC income is not taxed in the US as there are no offices or dependent agents in the US.

 Example 2: Foreign “Fulfillment by Amazon” service provider

 In this case, Amazon is not a dependent agent but an independent agent that has its own business with millions of other clients.
 Amazon is not uniquely working for this foreign entrepreneur.
-Therefore the foreign entrepreneur is not “engaged in a trade or business in the US,” so he or she is not subject to US tax on income from selling products into the US.

-LLC tax filing requirements for foreigners
+US LLC tax filing requirements for foreigners

-Previously single member LLCs with foreign owners were not required to file.
+Previously single-member LLCs with foreign owners were not required to file.
 However, starting 2017, all foreigners who own a US LLC must file a 5472 US tax return with the IRS for disclosure purposes even if they do not owe tax in the US.